By: Dr Paul Lam

-© Copyright Tai Chi Productions 2007.
+© Copyright Tai Chi Productions 2016.
 All rights reserved, no part of this article may be reproduced in any forms or by any means, without permission in writing, except for non-profit educational purpose.
 For example: you can photocopy this article for a paying student or participant as long as this article is not included as part of your charge.

-5. Loosen or 'Song ‘ the joints.
+- Loosen or ‘松 – Song ‘ the joints.
 You should relax when you do tai chi, but by relax we don’t mean let your muscles get floppy.
-Instead, consciously and gently stretch your joints from within, almost like you're expanding your joints internally.
-Many people mis- translated the Chinese word 'Song' into relaxation, which is wrong.
-Song is both relaxed and loosened.
+Instead, consciously and gently stretch your joints from within.
+When your joints are Song, qi moves smoothly and powerfully through.
+Tensed joints hinder the flow of qi.
+Song strengthens the internal ligaments and muscles, enhancing the function of joints.

 - Develop a state of mental quietness or ‘静 – Jing’.
 You are more mindful of the present and the self when you are Jing, allowing your mind to be quiet from within.